 - Didn’t score up to 200 in the just concluded JAMB UTME?
 Here’s what to do!

-Universities that conducts post-UTME use an aggregate score system to calculate the total score of candidates applying to be admitted into their institutions.
+Universities that conduct post UTME use an aggregate score system to calculate the total score of candidates applying for admission into their institutions.
 This involves the following:

 - JAMB Score (50%)